 3. Give email marketing a voice

 Imagine email messaging that speaks personally to the recipient.
 Now that’s how you build trust with prospective customers online.
 Today consumers are seeking out companies with brand authenticity.
 Share your company POV by integrating audio files into your targeted email marketing campaigns.
 Reach your audience with your personalized voice without the effort of a cold sales call.

 4. Enhance a website FAQ section

 The Frequently Asked Questions (FAQ) section on your company website gets more attention than you might think.
 It is an SEO-rich opportunity.
 Kissmetrics Blog contributor, Jason Shah, says that it’s integral to step up your FAQ page game.
 The FAQ page “represents one of the most valuable moments in a conversion funnel.”
 Does yours make an impact?

 Add clarity and depth to this section of your website with audio bites from real conversations with customers.
 For instance, add product and service explanations.
-Provide necessary instructions that are relayed during customers service calls.
+Provide necessary instructions that are relayed during customer service calls.
 Or similarly, turn online training sessions into help section videos.